 Configure the global settings with ICA Proxy enabled and all other necessary settings if the specified application is not running on the user device.

-Create a session policy and profile that enables the Citrix Gateway plug-in.
+Create a session policy and profile that enables the Citrix Secure Access agent.

 Create an expression within the rule portion of the session policy to specify the application, such as:

 When users log on, the session policy is applied first.
 If Endpoint Analysis fails or the user skips the scan, Citrix Gateway ignores the settings in the session policy (the expression in the session policy is considered false).
 As a result, users have restricted access using the Web Interface or clientless access.
-If Endpoint Analysis passes, Citrix Gateway applies the session policy and users have full access with the Citrix Gateway plug-in.
+If Endpoint Analysis passes, Citrix Gateway applies the session policy and users have full access with the Citrix Secure Access agent.